know-cujojs/know/src/documents/tutorials/modules/authoring-umd-modules.html.md

+---
+layout: tutorial
-# Authoring UMD Modules
+title: Authoring UMD Modules
+summary: 'UMD bridges AMD and CommonJS modules into a single, universal module format'
+tags: ['tutorial', 'modules', 'umd', 'amd', 'commonjs', 'curl']
+url: '/tutorials/modules/authoring-umd-modules'
+urls: ['/tutorials/modules/authoring-umd-modules.html.md']
+order: 3
+---

-If you plan to run your code in a browser, [AMD modules](001-authoring-amd-modules.md) are a great choice.
-However, if your code will run in a server-side environment, such as RingoJS or node.js, [CommonJS modules](002-authoring-cjs-modules.md) are probably the easiest option.
+If you plan to run your code in a browser, [AMD modules](./authoring-amd-modules.html.md) are a great choice.
+However, if your code will run in a server-side environment, such as RingoJS or node.js, [CommonJS modules](./authoring-cjs-modules.html.md) are probably the easiest option.

 What if you need your code to run in browsers and server-side environments?